The Buying Guide and Tips to Hand-Tufted Area Rugs in 2021

 Are Hand Tufted Rugs Good in Quality, and How Long Do They Last?

 Hand Tufted rugs are excellent in terms of quality.
 The carpets that are made in wool are very durable.
 Wool is a kind of natural fiber widely used in the carpet industry for so many years.
-It is proven to be incredibly long-lasting.
-Wool has a soft and plush feeling and has good texture retention.
+It is proven to be incredibly long-lasting, has a soft and plush feeling, and provides excellent texture retention.
 Hand tufted wool rugs can easily last 10-15 years with proper maintenance and care.

 Why Is It Better to Buy a Custom Area Rug?

 There are two main advantages of customizing your own area rug over a premade one.